npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Fri, 26 Apr 2024 12:30:43 +0530
 ### [Explained: How EC notice on code violation allegation against PM Modi is a first in many ways](https://www.firstpost.com/explainers/election-commission-notice-mode-code-conduct-violation-pm-modi-first-lok-sabha-elections-13763976.html)

-Article found but Couldn't summarize
-The Election Commission has taken note of an alleged Mode Code of Conduct violation by PM Modi, marking a significant step for the polling agency.
-Until now, no sitting prime minister has been issued such a notice.
-Also, it is the first time that a notice has been sent to the party rather than the candidate
+The Election Commission (EC) has issued notices for alleged violations of the Model Code of Conduct (MCC) to Prime Minister Narendra Modi, Congress leader Mallikarjun Kharge, and MP Rahul Gandhi.
+This marks a significant departure from past practices as it is the first time a sitting prime minister has received such a notice and the first time the notices have been sent to the party presidents rather than the individuals themselves.
+The EC's action follows complaints that campaign speeches by these leaders crossed the line of acceptable political discourse, with allegations of causing division based on religion, caste, community, or language.
+The EC has requested responses and emphasized the need for star campaigners to adhere to a higher standard of compliance with the MCC.
+The Congress has raised concerns about the identical language used in the notices, and a former EC official has questioned the implications of addressing the parties instead of the individuals directly.
+The EC has been active in issuing showcause notices to various leaders, but traditionally these have been directed at the individuals rather than their parties.

 Fri, 26 Apr 2024 12:23:06 +0530
 ### [How Harvey Weinstein, Hollywood’s most powerful producer, became a pariah](https://www.firstpost.com/explainers/how-harvey-weinstein-hollywoods-most-powerful-producer-became-a-pariah-13763928.html)